 Find trusted traders near you, vetted by Dundee Trading Standards and read the ratings, reviews and recommendations of local consumers provided by Referenceline.

 The Dundee City Council Trusted Trader Scheme is a local business partnership which aims to increase consumer confidence, promote good practice within local businesses and help to protect citizens from doorstep crime.
-The Scheme is managed and administered by Trading Standards which is a part of Dundee City Council’s Environment Department.
+The Scheme is managed and administered by Trading Standards which is a part of Dundee City Council’s Neighbourhood Services Department.

 15 years for Trusted Trader